Nextdoor/rightscale_rightlink10_rightscripts/README.markdown

 # rightscale_rightlink10_rightscripts

-Various Boot and Operational scripts for use with Rightlink10.
+Various Boot and Operational scripts for use with RightScale RightLink10.

 ## Requirements